-To streamline the process and eliminate the need for a 4859.2 calculation when using sandwich panels, the following changes are suggested:
+To streamline the process and eliminate the need for an AS/NZS 4859.2 calculation when using sandwich panels, the following changes are suggested:

-- Provide diagrams illustrating typical applications that do not require a 4859.2 calculation. - Develop separate tables for roofs and floors specifying the required R-Value of insulation panels to meet the requirements of Table Table 13.2.5q.
+- Provide diagrams illustrating typical applications that do not require an AS/NZS 4859.2 calculation. - Develop separate tables for roofs and floors specifying the required R-Value of insulation panels to meet the requirements of Table - Table 13.2.5q.
 These tables can be based on different materials such as Mineral Wool, EPS, XPS, Polyurethane foam, and phenolic foam.
 Alternatively, determine the worst-case material and create a table based on that.